 Who are you guys?

 Journalismfund.eu vzw is an independent non‐profit organisation established with the purpose of promoting independent investigative journalism in Europe.
-We were founded in 1998 in Flanders, Belgium, and are currently run by five people: Ides Debruyne (managing director), Linda Berckmans (finance manager), Michiel Scharpé (project coordinator), Kristof Polfliet (project coordinator), Svitlana Slabinska (project coordinator).
+We were founded in 1998 in Belgium, and are currently run by six people: Ides Debruyne (managing director), Linda Berckmans (finance manager), Michiel Scharpé (project coordinator), Kristof Polfliet (project coordinator), Svitlana Slabinska (project coordinator) and Paola Condemayta (project coordinator and communication)

 What does Journalismfund.eu do?